fbpx

 There are certain supplements you will want to avoid as they can exacerbate mycotoxin illness.
 According to Dr. Jill Crista, an expert on mycotoxins, supplements such as saccharomyces boulardii, nutritional yeast, medicinal mushrooms, aspergillus-activated brands, some Vitamin B, red yeast rice and bee propolis all have the potential to exacerbate mycotoxin illness.
 [4] Additionally, there are certain antibiotics that are actually considered mycotoxins.
 Being aware of all of the mycotoxin culprits are necessary in arming yourself against a mycotoxin comeback.

 Breathing clean air, drinking pure water, and consuming wholesome, uncontaminated food are fundamental elements in treating and preventing mycotoxin-related sickness.
 Clean air, free from mold spores and contaminants, significantly reduces the risk of inhaling mycotoxins, which can trigger respiratory issues and other health complications.
 High-quality air filtration systems in homes and workplaces can be instrumental in maintaining a mold-free environment.
 That also includes vacuuming up mold-infested dust particles.
+Contact us for expert mold illness treatment and guidance.

 Similarly, drinking clean, filtered water ensures that no additional toxins burden the body, aiding in the detoxification process.
 This is especially crucial since water can be a source of contaminants, including harmful microorganisms and chemicals.
 Furthermore, drinking clean water helps remove contaminants from the body.
 Flush that ish out!